MBC Dynamo Moscow: Modern era

 In 2006 the club moved to its new arena in the Krylatskoe Sports Center.
-In the 2006–2007 season, Dynamo competed in the ULEB Euroleague, reaching the quarterfinals under monster efforts from Fotsis and Papadopoulos.
+In the 2006–2007 season, Dynamo competed in the ULEB Euroleague, reaching the quarterfinals.
 They lost to Panathinaikos B.C.
 0:2.
 A poor finish in domestic competition (4th place) lead the team returning to the ULEB Cup.
-Before the 2007–2008 season, coach Ivković was replaced by Svetislav Pešić, and players like Miloš Vujanić, Henry Domercant and Robertas Javtokas, who replaced Papadopoulos, were signed.
+Before the 2007–2008 season, coach Ivković was replaced by Svetislav Pešić.
 Heavy favorites to win, Dynamo struggled - they made the ULEB Cup Final Eight, but lost in the semifinals to CB Girona 78:81 in a huge shock, which lead to the firing of Pešić.
 He was replaced by Sergei Bazarevich.
 Dynamo finished in 3rd place in the PBL.

 In the 2008–2009 season, David Blatt became head coach, and solid NBA players like Jannero Pargo and Boštjan Nachbar were signed, along with stars in Europe like Hollis Price and Darjuš Lavrinovič.
 Dynamo was a heavy favorite to win the EuroCup Basketball tournament, formerly the ULEB Cup.
 Despite playing solidly most of the way, Dynamo was plagued by financial problems - Price and Pargo left the team in January, with Brian Chase signing to replace Price.
 Still a favorite to win the EuroCup, Dynamo suffered a fiasco in the Final Eight tournament, losing to Hemofarm 85:93 in the quarterfinals.
 In the PBL, Dynamo finished in a disastrous 6th place.
 The next two seasons, 2009-2010 and 2010–2011, Dynamo didn't have any success in European competition, never reaching the playoffs in either the EuroCup and the FIBA EuroChallenge tournaments.
-In the PBL, Dynamo finished in 4th place in 2009–2010, thanks in most part due to efforts by Sergey Monya and Alexey Shved.
+In the PBL, Dynamo finished in 4th place in 2009–2010.
 In 2010–2011, in the PBL, Dynamo finished only in 9th place.

 On June 18, 2011 the club was expelled from the PBL.
 From then the club was playing in the second division, the Super League 1.
 Dynamo also briefly played in the BBL, but left early due to financial difficulties.
 The team left the Super League in 2015 and was dissolved a year later.